qpdf/qpdf/README.md

 # Building from a pristine checkout

 When building qpdf from a pristine checkout from version control, documentation and automatically generated files are not present.
+You may either generate them or obtain them from a released source package, which includes them automatically generated files.
+If you want to grab just the automatic files, extract a source distribution in a temporary directory, and run `make CLEAN=1 autofiles.zip`.
+This will create a file called `autofiles.zip`, which can you can extract in a checkout of the source repository.
+This will enable you to run `./configure` and build normally.
+This approach is almost certainly required on Windows because of issues running autoconf.
+This workaround is also described in [README-windows.md](README-windows.md).

-Building on Windows from a pristine checkout is not guaranteed to work because of issues running autoconf; see [README-windows.md](README-windows.md) for how to handle this.
-For UNIX and UNIX-like systems, you must have some additional tools installed to build from the source repository.
-To do this, you should run
+For UNIX and UNIX-like systems, you can build the automatically generated files yourself, but you must have some additional tools installed to build from the source repository.
+To do this, you should have `autoconf` installed (`automake` is not required).
+Then run

 ```
 ./autogen.sh